krtek4/php-bma/README.md

 * Sanitize inputs
 * Unit tests
-* Save Serial and Secret key to file and / or database
+* Provide the possiblity to save Serial and Secret key to file and / or database
+* Implements the new Restore feature